 Children in the car – a few extra safety issues to keep an eye on

 For new parents, making sure that the car is safe for your infant is a whole new world.
 Yet again, as you have to get adjusted to so many new things when becoming a parent.
 I remember how much time we spent picking the first stage car seat for Bobcat, I think we faffed around for a good few weeks reading reviews, consulting with friends with children, and changing our minds a few times.
 Then, after purchasing it, came the installation process.
 How padded it should be.
 And many more questions to follow.
 It feels like a huge responsibility to pick the baby’s first car seat.
-And it is a responsibility, but it doesn’t have to be daunting.
+And it is a responsibility, because car seats save life, but it doesn’t have to be daunting.
 If you’re unsure you can always use a fitting service.
 But, car seat is not everything!
 You have to maintain the whole car and you need to get some extras when driving with children on board.
 So I’ve collected a few useful tips, which we have learnt since we became parents and have a family car.

 “An ounce of prevention is worth a pound of cure”